dbono711/cisco-nso-mcp-server/README.md

 - **Non-blocking I/O**: Network calls to Cisco NSO are wrapped with `asyncio.to_thread()` to prevent blocking the event loop
 - **Concurrent Processing**: Multiple tool calls can be processed simultaneously without waiting for previous operations to complete
 - **Error Handling**: Asynchronous try/except blocks capture and properly format errors from network operations
-- **Performance Benefits**:
-  - Reduced latency when handling multiple requests
-  - Better resource utilization during I/O-bound operations
-  - Smoother experience for users, especially with streaming responses
-  - Ability to scale to handle more concurrent operations

 This asynchronous approach is particularly valuable for network automation, where operations often involve waiting for network devices to respond.
-By implementing tools as asynchronous functions, the server can efficiently manage multiple concurrent requests without performance degradation.

-## Future Enhancements

-- Additional NSO integration tools
-- Support for device configuration changes
-- Integration with Streamlit for web-based UI
-- Enhanced error handling and validation
-- Support for more complex network operations
-- **Centralized MCP Server Architecture**:
-  - Migration from Stdio to Server-Sent Events (SSE) transport
-  - Support for multiple concurrent clients
-  - Separate deployment of MCP server and clients
-  - Enable web-based clients like Streamlit chatbots to connect remotely
-  - Authentication and authorization for secure multi-user access

 ## License